thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 | 32 | quorumVvecHash | uint256 | The hash of the quorum verification vector
 | 96 | quorumSig | BLSSig | Recovered threshold signature
 | 96 | sig | BLSSig | Aggregated BLS signatures from all included commitments

+More information can be found in the [Finalization phase section of DIP8](https://github.com/dashpay/dips/blob/master/dip-0006.md#6-finalization-phase).

 <!--
 The following annotated hexdump shows a `qfcommit` message.
 (The